-Over the past four years, the John V. Roach Honors College has hosted guest speakers such as NBA legend and civil rights activist Kareem Abdul-Jabbar, education innovator Cathy Davidson, Bill Nye the Science Guy, CNN Chief Medical Correspondent Dr. Sanjay Gupta, and Serial podcast hosts Julie Snyder and Sarah Koenig.
+- The John V. Roach Honors College has hosted guest speakers such as NBA legend and civil rights activist Kareem Abdul-Jabbar, education innovator Cathy Davidson, Bill Nye the Science Guy, CNN Chief Medical Correspondent Dr. Sanjay Gupta, and Serial podcast hosts Julie Snyder and Sarah Koenig.
 This fall we are hosting Lebanese British barrister Amal Clooney and US Poet Laureate Ada Limón.
 Honors students converse with these guests and learned from their experiences and perspectives.
 What person or persons, past or present, would you invite to speak at TCU?
 Why?
 What questions would you ask?
 What impact would you want your guest speaker(s) to have on an audience of Honors students?
 Be as specific as space allows and do not include your name in the response.